 The use of water by the mining industry is associated with consequences for the water balance.
 Environ- mental impacts can result from, among other causes, the change in the groundwater level, the flow rate of water bodies and the introduction of drainage and mine water into surface waters.

-Water abstraction in the natural resources sector by state in 2016 (in 1,000s of m³)
+Water abstraction in the natural resources sector by Federal State in 2019 (in thousands of m³)

 In most Federal States, levy rates differ according to the type of abstraction, volume, origin of the water (surface water or groundwater) and the purpose for which the water is to be used.
 There are also various state-specific deviations from the relevant rules through exemptions or discounts, and these may also apply to the natural resources sector.